Building oscillatory chemical reaction networks by adding reversible reactions: Introduction and statement of the main result

 It is little surprise that perturbation theory (both regular and singular) forms the backbone of the proof of Theorem~\ref{mainthm}.
-The challenge which takes up the majority of our effort here is to recast the problem as a perturbation problem in an appropriate way.
+The challenge which takes up the majority of our effort here is to recast the basic problem in a form amenable to geometric singular perturbation theory approaches.
+This requires effort since, firstly, adding reactions into a system alters the dynamics of both the new and the original model species and, secondly, various mathematical necessary conditions for the application of geometric singular perturbation theory are easily violated.

-This paper contributes to the literature on oscillation in CRNs.
+Returning to the broader context of the work, this paper contributes to the literature on oscillation in CRNs.
 This literature has a considerable history and includes theoretical, numerical, and algorithmic work, focussed on both ruling out oscillation, and finding oscillation or bifurcations which give rise to oscillation.
 It would be hard to compile a complete list of papers about, or with important implications for, oscillations in CRNs.
 Instead, the following is a small sample, illustrating both numerical and applied work, and some key strands of classical and modern theory: \cite{hornjackson,field1974,feinberg,dicera,goldbeter1995,WolfOsci,gatermann,Qiao.2007aa,minchevaroussel,banajidynsys,domijan,angelileenheersontag,donnellbanaji,abphopf,Woller_2014,errami2015}.
 Inheritance results of the kind here provide an important theoretical tool for guaranteeing the occurrence of oscillation in CRNs without resorting to numerical investigation.

 Presenting a detailed introduction to the mathematical theory of CRNs can often take up a considerable chunk of a paper, and a minimal approach is adopted here: we intersperse key definitions into the text without much discussion.
 The reader is referred to some of the papers referenced above and to \cite{banajipantea} for a more thorough background using notation and conventions close to those adopted here.